ariel-frischer/RA.Aid-swe-bench/README.md

 - Anthropic models: `ANTHROPIC_API_KEY`
 - OpenRouter models: `OPENROUTER_API_KEY`

-These can be set in your shell or in a `.env` file in the project root.

 ### ⚠️ Important Notes

 - **Parallel Processing**: The `MAX_THREADS` setting in `config.py` determines how many model instances run in parallel.
 Be cautious with high values as this can: